3 Things You Don’t Realize When You Are Busy Judging Yourself

 Try this.

-Instead of judging, observe and discern your qualities and behaviors, including the part of you that thinks it needs to criticize you.
+Instead of judging, observe and discern your qualities and behaviors, including the part of you that thinks it needs to fight and criticize you.
 Then, simply hear what your inner critic has to say.
 If you have weaknesses (we all do), then great!
 What does your inner critic have to say about them?
 What questions can you ask this critical part of you to get to know its stance better?
 What can you learn about it?
 What does it want you to know?
 What does it not want to happen?
 In contrast, what does it want and need?
 And how can you create an environment that supports its needs over time?

 This is what I say to my inner critic, day in and day out.
 And with time, it’s softened a bit… it’s learned to be on my side in ways other than criticism… and it’s allowed a kinder, more compassionate world to develop within.